siwarchiha07/App-Mobile-de-vent-de-produits-cosm-tiques/README.md

-# 💄 Zive – Cosmetics Shopping App
+# 💄 Ziva – Cosmetics Shopping App

-**Zive** is a mobile application developed with Android Studio that allows users to explore and shop for cosmetic products in a smooth and user-friendly interface.
+**Ziva** is a mobile application developed with Android Studio that allows users to explore and shop for cosmetic products in a smooth and user-friendly interface.

 ## ✨ Features